-I’ve been asked to run a workshop/panel on writing a comic book at the Mobile Literary Festival (March 3, 2018, 9am-4:30pm).
+I held a workshop/panel on writing a comic book at the Mobile Literary Festival (March 3, 2018, 9am-4:30pm).
 Because there’s so much that goes into creating a comic book, I decided to focus on everything that is done before you draw the first panel.

 Okay, the basics.
 Before you start working on the actual script, you need to create what is often referred to as the bible to the story.
 This is a notebook or file that has all the important information you need to know to compose a solid story.
 Here’s a quick, but certainly not complete list.